Exclusive: In rare move, French warship passes through Taiwan Strait

-The passage is a sign that U.S. allies are increasingly asserting freedom of navigation in international waterways near China.
+The passage, which was confirmed by China, is a sign that U.S. allies are increasingly asserting freedom of navigation in international waterways near China.
 It could open the door for other allies, such as Japan and Australia, to consider similar operations.

 The French operation comes amid increasing tensions between the United States and China.
 Taiwan is one of a growing number of flashpoints in the U.S.-China relationship, which also include a trade war, U.S. sanctions and China’s increasingly muscular military posture in the South China Sea, where the United States also conducts freedom of navigation patrols.